 Authorship and Publishing Questions

-How do I determine who is an author and who receives an acknowledgment on my paper? http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html
+How do I determine who is an author and who receives an acknowledgment on my paper?
+Watch this 2-min video and see this link: http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html

 I’m being pressured to give honorary authorship, what should I do?
 Honorary authorship is unethical.
+Watch this 2-min video.
 You can request an ethics consult from LARI to explore the situation and find a solution.

 When does copy + paste = plagiarism?
-Direct quotes should be placed in quotation marks and cited with the reference source.
+Direct quotes should be placed in double quotation marks (” “) and cited with the reference source.
 If not making a direct quote, then paraphrasing should be performed, followed by citation with the reference. https://writing.wisc.edu/Handbook/QuotingSources.html

 Do images need to be cited?
 Images are often copyrighted and some may not be reproduced without permission from the author and fee payment, while some simply require citation/attribution.
-Check the copyright status before reproducing an image. https://creativecommons.org/licenses/
+Some images are not allowed to be modified.
+Check the copyright status before reproducing and modifying an image. https://creativecommons.org/licenses/

 Do I need permission to use a survey/questionnaire in my research study?
 It is important to check the copyright status of surveys and questionnaires because some cannot be used without permission and fees from their owner (e.g., MMAS https://morisky.org/ ) Using these documents in your research without the needed permissions/fees is unethical and could lead to legal problems for you/your institution.